wwwwanhonghuang/snn-simulator-python/README.md

 - Refactor the recording mechanism for better efficiency.
 - Implement simulation parallelization.
 - Add distributed computing support, including:
-  - Network partitioning
+  - Network partitioning (include partitioning optimization algorithms)
   - Code generation and optimization
   - Partition-to-device mapping

 ---

 ## 📌 Note
-For high-performance applications, consider using other frameworks like BindsNET, Brian2, or NEST.
-However, this simulator serves as a great learning tool for understanding the internals of SNNs.
+For high-performance applications, consider using other frameworks like spikingjelly, SpiNNaker, SpikBindsNET, Brian2, or NEST.
+However, this simulator serves as a learning tool for understanding the internals of SNNs.